• Mental Health

 How Do I Find Professional Help?

-• The National Suicide Prevention Lifeline: If you are having thoughts harming yourself or ending your life, call The National Suicide Prevention Lifeline 24/7 at 1-800-273-8255 or chat with someone on their website.
+• Call the National Suicide Prevention Lifeline: if you are having thoughts harming yourself or ending your life, call The National Suicide Prevention Lifeline 24/7 at 1-800-273-8255 or chat with someone on their website

-• Try therapy online: Working with a therapist online can offer the same benefits as in-person therapy.
+• Try therapy online for anxiety: working with a therapist online can offer the same benefits as in-person therapy.
 Some people find it more convenient.

-Therapy can be expensive, but it is often covered by insurance.
+Therapy can be expensive, but it is often covered by health insurance for mental health.
 Often, parents’ insurance companies cover children, teens, and young adults until age 25, which means that some unmarried college graduates still qualify.
 When you call or go online for an appointment, present your insurance card and they’ll check for you to see if their services are covered.

 You can also call the phone number or visit the website printed on the back of the card to see if you are covered and what mental health services are part of the plan.
 Some employers offer a few free therapy sessions to employees and their families.
-These are called employee assistance programs, or EAPs.
+These are called employee assistance programs (EAPs).
 As your parent or guardian if they have an EAP and if you are still eligible to use it as a college graduate.

 If you are already seeing a therapist and are leaving the state for your career, ask him/her if they are licensed in your new state and whether you can continue working with them online.
 If not, your therapist might be able to refer you to someone new.